awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_WritingCanary_Nodejs.md

 ```

 The conversion steps are as follows:
 + Create and export a `handler` function\.
 The handler is the entry point function for the script\.
+If you are using a runtime earlier than `syn-nodejs-puppeteer-3.4`, the handler function must be named `handler`\.
+If you are using `syn-nodejs-puppeteer-3.4` or later, the function can have any name, but it must be the same name that is used in the script\.
+Also, if you are using `syn-nodejs-puppeteer-3.4` or later, you can store your scripts under any folder and specify that folder as part of the handler name\.

   ```
   const basicPuppeteerExample = async function () {};